|Golden-olive Woodpecker Colaptes

 Colombian name: Carpintero Cariblanco

-These photos show females which lack the red malar stripe of the male.
+Most of these photos show females which lack the red malar stripe of the male.
 There are about 19 sub-species with one of the notable variances being the amount of red on the crown and nape.
 The sub-species in photos 1 to 3 from central Colombia is C. r. gularis where the male has an almost entirely red crown and nape and the female has more red than most other sub-species.
-Photo 4 shows a female of the race C. r. alleni from the Santa Marta mountains.
+Photo 4 shows a female of the race C. r. alleni from the Santa Marta mountains and photos 5 and 6 show a male of the race C. r. rubripileus from north-west Peru.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|